sarahhelgen/weekend-redux-feedback-loop/README.md

 Create routes with corresponding components:

-[ ] How are you feeling today? / (home)
+[x] How are you feeling today? / (home)

     form:
        [ ] input: feeling (rank 1 -5 )
-       [ ] button: Next (on click captures the data and brings the user    to the next page) [ ] needs input validation so that a user must submit something - add an alert for this as well
+       [ ] button: Next (on click captures the data and brings the user    to the next page) [ ] needs input validation so that a user must submit something - add an alert for this as well [DISPATCH]

-[ ] How well are you understanding the content? /understanding
+[x] How well are you understanding the content? /understanding

     form:
       [ ]   input: understanding (rank 1 -5 )
-      [ ]   button: Next (on click captures data and brings user to the next page) [ ]  needs input validation so that a user must submit something - add an alert for this as well
+      [ ]   button: Next (on click captures data and brings user to the next page) [ ]  needs input validation so that a user must submit something - add an alert for this as well DISPATCH

-[ ] How well are you being supported? /support
+[x] How well are you being supported? /support

     form:
       [ ]   input: supported (rank 1 - 5)
-      [ ]   button: Next (on click captures data and brings user to the next page) [ ]   needs input validation so that a user must submit something - add an alert for this as well
+      [ ]   button: Next (on click captures data and brings user to the next page) [ ]   needs input validation so that a user must submit something - add an alert for this as well DISPATCH

-[ ] Any comments you would like to leave? /comments
+[x] Any comments you would like to leave? /comments

     form
       [ ]   input: text
-      [ ]    button: Next (on click captures data and brings user to next    page) [ ]   needs input validation so that a user must submit something - add an alert for this as well
+      [ ]    button: Next (on click captures data and brings user to next    page) [ ]   needs input validation so that a user must submit something - add an alert for this as well DISPATCH

-[ ] Review your feedback: /feedback
+[x] Review your feedback: /feedback

     [] Feelings, Understanding, Support, Comments - display all previous responses
-        - useSelector
+        - USE SELECTOR
     [] Submit button - save submission and send to database

- [ ] Thank you: /thank you
+ [x] Thank you: /thank you

     [ ] leave new feedback button - on click, sends you back to /feeling [ ] on click also resets the form

+ Reducers
+ - feelingData
+ - understandingData
+ - supportData
+ - commentsData

+ Server Side Route:

+/feedback
+[] POST: need DB query